-On our drive to our next destination, we stop by the shore of the Elwha River – it had such a beautiful shade of seafoam green and was a serene stop.
+On our drive to our next destination, we stopped by the shore of the Elwha River – it had such a beautiful shade of seafoam green and was a serene stop.

 We make it to our next destination, Hurricane Ridge, and pay the entrance fee to get in.
 We spent about 2 hours driving up the mountain, taking in the views, and driving back down.
 Surprised by the almost 20 feet of snow at the top, we took our time observing all the hills and valleys we could see.

 Back in Port Angeles, we stopped for dinner at a local pizza shop called Gordy’s Pizza & Pasta.
 After dinner, we made it back to our hotel and had just enough time to soak in the hot tub before the pool hours ended for the evening.